corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/getting-started/first-flow/code-java.md

         // Receive a response from the Responder flow Message response = session.receive(Message.class);

-        // The return value of a RPCStartableFlow must always be a String, this string will be passed
+        // The return value of a ClientStartableFlow must always be a String, this string will be passed
-        // back as the REST RPC response when the status of the flow is queried on Corda, or as the return
+        // back as the REST response when the status of the flow is queried on Corda, or as the return
         // value from the flow when testing using the Simulator return response.message;
     }